How to Wire a Generator Cord

 - Single Phase.

-My question is: I want to split the 240V into 2@120V, looking at the wiring diagram of the 6-20R, I see 2 hot leads and 1 ground lead.
+- I want to split the 240V into 2@120V circuits.
+Looking at the wiring diagram of the 6-20R, I see 2 hot leads and 1 ground lead.

 This electrical wiring question came from: Ray, from Costa Mesa, California.